Mauznemo/SmartifyOS-Installer/README.md

 >[!CAUTION]
 >**Disclaimer:** This software is currently in the development phase and is intended for developers.
 It is not suitable for general use in vehicles yet.

+> [!WARNING]
+> This Ubuntu installer is obsolete, use Debian with LXDE instead!

 ## About

 ### Short description: